5 Things that happen when you don’t wash your penis after sex

 7. Hindered Recovery Time

-Rinsing and drying your penis after intercourse not only supports your body’s natural healing process but also reduces the likelihood of irritation and discomfort.
+The practice of rinsing and drying your penis after intercourse promotes your body’s natural healing cycle and minimizes the chances of irritation and discomfort.

 8. Harm to Your Sexual Partner